Kataeb Party: Siniora Government

 In July 2005, the party participated in the Fouad Siniora Government, with Pierre Amine Gemayel as the minister of industry.
 Pierre played an important role in the reorganization and development of the party.
 His assassination in November 2006 was a major blow to the party.
 Syrian intelligence and "Fateh Al Islam" have been accused of the assassination.
 With 14 March Alliance forces, the party supports the Lebanese government against Hezbollah.

 In September 2007 another Kataeb MP, Antoine Ghanem was assassinated in a car bombing.
-Solange Gemayel remained the party's only MP, since Pierre Gemayel's seat was lost to the Free Patriotic Movement of Michel Aoun in a special election in August 2007.
+Solange Gemayel remained the party's only MP since Pierre Gemayel's seat was lost to the Free Patriotic Movement of Michel Aoun in a special election in August 2007.

-In 2007 also, Samy Gemayel and (most of) his Loubnanouna companions rejoined the Kataeb, prompting a renaissance in the party.
+In 2007, Samy Gemayel and most of his Loubnanouna companions rejoined the Kataeb, prompting a renaissance in the party.

 2009 elections

 In the 2009 parliamentary elections the Kataeb Party managed to win 5 seats.
 1 in the Metn Caza, 1 in the Beirut-1 Caza, 1 in Zahle, 1 in the Aley Caza and another in the Tripoli Caza.
 The victories in Beirut-1 and Zahle as well as not allowing the opposition's list to win fully in Metn were major upsets to the General Aoun's FPM who is an ally of Iranian-backed Hezbollah, although the opposition's list was not 100% complete, leaving one Maronite seat vacant by purpose for the candidate of the Gemayel family.

-These victories enabled Samy Gemayel, Nadim Gemayel (son of the assassinated President Bachir Gemayel), Elie Marouni, Fady el-Haber and Samer Saade to join the Parliament.
+These victories enabled Samy Gemayel, Nadim Gemayel (son of the assassinated President Bachir Gemayel), Elie Marouni, Fady el-Haber, and Samer Saade to join the Parliament.

 In the first Government of PM Saad Hariri, the Kataeb were assigned the Social Affairs portfolio.

+March 14 and the breakup

+Disagreements between Kataeb and March 14 deepened in 2016 when the Lebanese Forces endorsed March 8 candidate Michel Aoun for presidency.

+Kataeb left the government and, thus, the March 14 alliance in June 2016.